danb35/freenas-iocage-caddy/README.md

 ### Installation

-Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running `git clone https://github.com/danb35/freenas-iocage-caddy`.
+Download the repository to a convenient directory on your TrueNAS/FreeNAS system by changing to that directory and running `git clone https://github.com/danb35/freenas-iocage-caddy`.
 Then change into the new freenas-iocage-caddy directory and create a file called caddy-config with your favorite text editor.
 In its minimal form, it would look like this:

 ```
 JAIL_IP="192.168.1.199"